Public Debt in Chile

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased a seasonally-adjusted 0.64% in September over the previous month, picking up from the 0.13% rise seen in August.
+Consumer prices increased 0.93% in June over the previous month, slowing down from the 1.20% rise logged in May.